TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 all the Aggregate-Root's corresponding objects.
 In our concrete example :php:`\MyVendor\SjrOffers\Domain\Model\Organization` is such an Aggregate-Root object.
-The Repository's class name is derived from the class name of the Aggregate-Root object concatenated with the suffic *Repository*.
+The Repository's class name is derived from the class name of the Aggregate-Root object concatenated with the suffix *Repository*.
 The Repository needs to extend the class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.
 The class file :php:`\MyVendor\
 SjrOffers\Domain\Repository\OrganizationRepository` will be saved in the directory :file:`EXT:sjr_ offers/Classes/Domain/Repository/`.
-Thus the directory *Repository* is on the same hierarchy-level as the direcory *Model*.
+Thus the directory *Repository* is on the same hierarchy-level as the directory *Model*.
 In our case, the class body remains empty because all the important functionalities are already generically implemented in the super-class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.